iamkrishnagupta10/aipdf-chat/README.md

 ## 🙌 Contribution

 Contributions are always welcome!
-See the [contribution guide](CONTRIBUTING.md) for more details.
+Please get in touch.

 ## 🤝 Acknowledgements

 - **Krishna Gupta** - Founder and developer of AI-PDF Chat.
-Follow him on [Twitter](https://twitter.com/your_twitter_handle) or check out his [GitHub](https://github.com/iamkrishnagupta10).
+Follow him on [LinkedIn]([https://twitter.com/your_twitter_handle](https://www.linkedin.com/in/llt-misty/).
 - **Empire Foundation** - For their endless support and funding.
 They've been instrumental in bringing this project to life.

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 📞 Contact

-For any queries or feedback, feel free to reach out to Krishna Gupta at [your_email@example.com](mailto:your_email@example.com).
+For any queries or feedback, feel free to reach out to Krishna Gupta at [iamKrishnaGupta10@gmail.com].

 ---

-Please make sure to replace the placeholders (like the banner URL, Twitter handle, email, etc.) with actual links or information.
-Also, consider adding any other relevant sections or details that would better represent your project!